eparey/pesci/wiki/Input-Files.md

 **2. Scanpy h5ad file**

-Alternatively, for datasets processed with scanpy, pesci can directly work with h5ad files, provided the raw counts are stored in the object.  (but needs the raw counts, if no layer 'counts' will check the data.X but will throw InputError if not integers)
+Alternatively, for datasets processed with scanpy, pesci can directly work with .h5ad files, provided the raw counts are stored in the object.
+In practice, pesci will first check for the presence of a 'counts' layer, then for data.raw.X, and if none of these are found in the object pesci will check that the data.X contains integer count values, if yes pesci will use it, otherwise an error will be returned.

-The following code snippet shows how to generate and h5ad from a CellRanger(-like) directory (as generated in the previous section (link) or as CellRanger).
-Not-necessary if already done 1, just an alternative!!
+The following code snippet shows how to generate an .h5ad file from a CellRanger(-like) directory (as generated in the previous section or as produced by CellRanger), as an alternative accepted format.

 ```python
 import scanpy as sc